Disentangling Aleatoric and Epistemic Uncertainty in Physics-Informed Neural Networks. Application to Insulation Material Degradation Prognostics: Introduction

 This work demonstrates that incorporating epistemic and heteroscedastic aleatoric uncertainty within B‑PINNs yields more reliable and interpretable probabilistic predictions than B‑PINNs that model epistemic and homoscedastic uncertainty, as well as deterministic and dropout‑based PINN alternatives.
 The proposed methodology improves predictive accuracy, enhances uncertainty calibration, and increases robustness under noisy and sparse data, which are essential properties for enabling trustworthy prognostics predictions in critical power assets.

 This research further contributes with a systematic analysis of the influence of initial-condition, boundary-condition, and residual sampling strategies on generalization and uncertainty calibration, offering new insights into training stability and robustness.
+Moreover, the influence of measurement noise errors on aleatoric uncertainty is also analysed showing that aleatoric uncertainty increases in agreement with data uncertainty, while epistemic uncertainty remains stable.
 The proposed approach is validated with a real-world transformer insulation ageing case study, supported by finite element modelling and operational data from a floating solar power plant.
 The validated results are supported by a comprehensive benchmarking, which compares B-PINNs with d-PINNs in two different total UQ configurations: (i) epistemic and heteroscedastic aleatoric UQ and (ii) epistemic and homoscedastic aleatoric UQ, along with vanilla deterministic PINNs baselines.

 The remainder of this article is organized as follows.
 Section~\ref{sec:Methodology} presents the proposed methodology.
 Section~\ref{s:Experimental} describes the experimental setup, results, and sensitivity analyses.
 Section~\ref{s:Conclusions} concludes the paper.
 Appendix~\ref{s:Trafo} details the transformer thermal and ageing models and Appendix~\ref{s:benchmarking_metrics} defines the probabilistic evaluation metrics and benchmarking models.